Jubliani/METAR-Lookup/README.md

 </p></b>

 ## Installation
-Download the repo and load in the upnacked extension into Chrome. <br>
+cd into metar-lookup, build the extension (I used `npm run build`) and load it unpacked into Chrome. <br>